pratyakshkwatra/cryptocredit_frontend/README.md

 * 📈 **Detailed Analytics** — Dive deep into the metrics that make up your score, including transaction quality, portfolio diversification, wallet age, gas usage, and more.
 * 📜 **Transaction History** — View a list of recent transactions from your linked wallets.
 * 📱 **Sleek & Responsive UI** — A modern, clean design built with Flutter for iOS and Android.
+* 👨‍💻 **Developer API** — Integrated API access for developers with key management and usage tracking.

 ---